abner-dos-reis/ai-rss-bridge/README.md

 > **Transform any website into RSS feeds using Artificial Intelligence**

+## 👨‍💻 About This Project

+This application was built with **AI assistance for syntax** and **human logic for architecture**.
+I'm studying to create clean, scalable code, and I keep all my repositories public so everyone can follow my evolution as a developer.

+**Tech Stack**: Python (Flask), React, Docker, SQLite
+**AI Providers**: OpenAI GPT, Google Gemini, Claude, Perplexity

+---

+## ⚠️ Project Status

-⚠️ **STATUS: IN ACTIVE DEVELOPMENT** - This project is under active development.
-While core features work well, not all websites are supported yet.
-Best results with login-protected sites and major platforms.
+**🚧 IN ACTIVE DEVELOPMENT** - Core features work well, but not all websites are supported yet.

+### What Works Best ✅
+- **LinkedIn** (with login session) - Posts, articles, newsletters
+- **Medium** (with login session) - Premium content, private publications
+- **Private blogs** with authentication
+- **News sites** with standard article structure
+- **WordPress sites** - Most themes work well

+### Current Limitations ⚠️
+- 🚧 Image extraction temporarily disabled (being reimplemented)
+- 🌐 Website compatibility varies (some aggressive anti-bot protection)
+- ⚠️ Heavy JavaScript sites may require retry
+- 🔄 Active development - features being added regularly

+---

+## 📖 What is AI RSS Bridge?

 A powerful, intelligent RSS feed generator that uses AI to extract structured content from any website and create clean, readable RSS feeds.
 Features smart pattern learning, automatic updates, and multi-AI provider support.

 ![AI RSS Bridge](Screenshots/Screenshot1.png)

-## ⚠️ Current Limitations

-- 🚧 **Image extraction temporarily disabled** - Working on improved implementation
-- 🌐 **Website compatibility varies** - Some sites with aggressive anti-bot protection may not work
-- ✅ **Best for authenticated sites** - Login sessions work excellently (LinkedIn, private blogs, etc.)
-- 🔄 **Active development** - Features and improvements being added regularly

 ## ✨ Key Features